 Philadelphia Fire Department Engine 78 and Medic 30 are located at PHL and assigned to respond to emergencies on the airfield, in the terminals and on the airport footprint, including on the nearby Delaware River.
 Passengers can ask airport staff or call 911 if assistance is needed.
 The Fire Department also operates the Aircraft Rescue Fire Fighting Training Center (ARFF) at PHL, where firefighters who work at airports and aviation facilities along the East Coast received Federal Aviation Administration-mandated training.

 Concessions: The PHL concessions program is managed by PHL Food & Shops.
-Currently 90 restaurants and retail merchants are open in every terminal every day.
-PHL Food & Shops oversees the OrderAtPHL.com mobile food order program, including At Your Gate food delivery.
+More than 160 restaurants and retail merchants are open in every terminal every day.
+PHL Food & Shops oversees the OrderAtPHL.com mobile food order program.

-Parking: The Philadelphia Parking Authority owns and operates the parking garages at the airport.
+Parking: The Philadelphia Parking Authority manages the parking operations at the airport in collaboration with the Department of Aviation's Commercial Team.
 Off-site parking is owned and managed by private companies.

 Transportation: There are many ways to get to and from PHL.
 Ride app services, SEPTA Regional Rail and buses, hotel and rental car shuttles, taxis, and limos all offer transportation options for guests (look for Parkway staff at baggage claim information desks and the taxi stands for assistance with ground transportation).